with their beautiful and regular curves, which could only have been

 harmony really catches the eye because of how good it looks at this

-magnification, leaving no doubt about being planned; unfortunately,
+magnification, leaving no doubt about its planned nature.

 Another visual proof that the angle

 of the Big X is 36°

 Let's array the upper part of the Big X, (including